ffverse/ffsimulator/.github/CONTRIBUTING.md

 *   Each function/method is tracked as a GitHub Issue, and linked to/closed by Pull Requests.
 *   The `main` branch contains the code for the current CRAN version of the package.
 *   The `dev` branch reflects a fully-tested, linted, and documented version of the proposed release.
-*   Staging branches (e.g. `fleaflicker`, `espn`) contain reviewed/tested code for each GitHub Project.
-*   Feature branches are built off of the staging branch, add one function/method + documentation + testing, and then is squash-merged back onto the staging branch once developed.
+*   Feature branches are built off of the dev branch, add function/method + documentation + testing, and then is squash-merged back onto the staging branch once developed.
-*   The staging branch is periodically merged onto the `dev` branch, and the `dev` branch is merged onto the `main` branch only when released to CRAN.

 ### Pull request process

 *   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("dynastyprocess/ffscrapr", fork = TRUE)`.
+If you haven't done this before, we recommend using `usethis::create_from_github("dynastyprocess/ffsimulator", fork = TRUE)`.

 *   Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
     If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.